Flutter for Enterprise | Unit Testing Usecase [2/2]

 Along with that, the usage of test doubles also enforces good design patterns such as dependency injection.

 Considering the above example, we conclude to use the test double to imitate IO operations.
 Had the dependent object responsible for IO been created within the SUT, we could never substitute with a test double.
-So, this can only be realized if we can pass the instance of the test double externally and avoid the instance creation of ‘A’ inside our SUT which ultimately enforces the dependency injection pattern.
+So, this can only be realized if we can pass the instance of the test double externally and avoid its creation inside our SUT which ultimately enforces the dependency injection pattern.

 The above statements are illustrated with the help of diagrams as below.